LaunchPadLab/decanter/README.md

 Non Database-Backed Objects
 ---

-Decanter will work for you non database-backed objects as well.
+Decanter will work for your non database-backed objects as well.
 We just need to call ```decant``` to parse our params according to our decanter logic.

 Let's say we have a search filtering object called ```SearchFilter```.
 We start by generating our decanter: